getflip/swirl/packages/swirl-icons/README.md

 have to be named in PascalCase followed by the size, e.g. `AddPhoto16.svg`!**

 1. Modify the icon files in a new branch
-2. Inside `packages/swirl-components` run:
-   1. `yarn`
-   2. `yarn generate`
-   3. Select "icons" when prompted
+2. Run `yarn generate`, select "icons" when prompted
-3. Run `yarn changeset` from the root directory to create a corresponding changelog item
+3. Run `yarn changeset` to create a corresponding changelog item
-4. Run `yarn build` from the root directory
+4. Run `yarn build`
 5. Check, commit and push all changes and create a PR